-- Entering credentials interactively on the command line
+- Accepting credentials provided interactively by the user on the command line

-- Scanning existing credentials (e.g. environment variables, .novarc files)
+- Scanning for existing credentials (e.g. environment variables, "rc" files)

 You can add credentials by running the command: